Website Security and Startups

 Most online retailers advertise that their websites are secure as they use 128 or 256-bit encryption and they might even display a seal from an external certificate authority confirming that their site is secure, but they fail to understand that SSL cannot protect against application-layer attacks.

-Task: Review website security if it’s solely based on SSL certificate.
+Task: Review website security if it’s solely based on an SSL certificate.

 Last year in December a Cross-Site Scripting (XSS) vulnerability was discovered in AliExpress from Alibaba Marketplace that allowed an attacker to hijack merchant account, leading to phishing or data breach possibilities.
 It can happen to any site without knowing about the threat for months.